-The company also offers services, from iCloud and Apple Pay to its iOS operating system, among others.
+The company also offers services ranging from iCloud to Apple Pay, among others.

-Here are some of the fourth-quarter and annual earnings highlights from Apple’s 2021 fiscal year:
+Here are some of the earnings highlights from Apple’s fourth quarter of 2022:

-- Revenue was up 33% for the fiscal year.
+- Revenue was up a record 8% year over year.

 Apple’s Top 10 Shareholders

 The top 10 shareholders of Apple stock are all asset managers or mutual fund companies.
-As a group, institutional and mutual fund shareholders own 58.63% of all Apple shares.
+As a group, institutional shareholders own 60.19% of all Apple shares.
 Here’s what the top shareholders list looks like: